-You really need something that’s also called HO6, it’s also called the walls-in policy.
-I had owned a condominium and I wasn’t aware and had to do some homework, and I realized that the policy that my building paid for through the master COI didn’t cover certain things that my HO6 policy did cover, like flooring, like the improvements inside, like appliances and fixtures, lighting fixtures and plumbing fixtures, tile.
-So apparently, I learned that my master COI only covered structural things and systems things and roof if there’s a complete loss and had to rebuild the whole building, which is rare.
+You really need something that’s also called HO6.
+It’s also called the walls-in policy.
+I had owned a condominium and I wasn’t aware and had to do some homework.
+And I realized that the policy that my building paid for through the master COI didn’t cover certain things that my HO6 policy did cover.
+Things like flooring, like the improvements inside, like appliances and fixtures, lighting fixtures and plumbing fixtures, tile.
+So apparently, I learned that my master COI only covered structural things.
+And systems things and roof if there’s a complete loss and had to rebuild the whole building, which is rare.
 Hopefully, that never happens to anybody.
 But the master COI doesn’t cover everything.

-0:01:32.3 S1: So you need an HO6 or a walls-in policy.
+So you need an HO6 or a walls-in policy.

 I’ve also realized that certain HO6 policies will need to include drywall.
 You have to find out if your master COI, what they consider structural, does it include drywall or not?
 Some do, some don’t.
-Mine did, so I didn’t need to have that coverage in my HO6 policy.
+Mine did.
+So I didn’t need to have that coverage in my HO6 policy.
 I just made sure it covered everything else: Appliance, fixture, flooring, tiling, that sort of thing, lighting.
-So I wanted to go through… This as a blog you can find on my website.
-You can either click on my blog and type in “HO6 insurance policy” and you’ll find it, or you can see up here in the upper left, here’s the URL.
+This is a blog you can find on my website.
+You can either click on my blog and type in “HO6 insurance policy” and you’ll find it.
+Or you can see up here in the upper left, here’s the URL.
 But it goes and tells you a little bit about HO6 insurance.
 It’s a short read and it says what I just told you.

-So just know that there is HO6 insurance or walls-in insurance on a condominium, and that there’s a lot of different details to look into, but you absolutely should get that in addition to getting your personal contents, your personal belongings covered.
+So just know that there is HO6 insurance or walls-in insurance on a condominium.
+And that there’s a lot of different details to look into.
+But you absolutely should get that in addition to getting your personal contents, your personal belongings covered.
 I hope that helps.
 Please feel to reach out with any other condo questions or any other mortgage questions, at all.
 Thank you for watching the video.